Skip to content

 Environments

-ldev assumes that a Liferay environment should be reproducible, inspectable, and replaceable.
+ldev treats a local Liferay environment as something that should be reproducible, inspectable and replaceable.

 bash